Ohm Shanthi Oshaana

-Ohm Shanthi Oshaana was released on 7 February 2014 with positive reviews from critics and became one of the biggest hits of 2014, with the critics praising Nivin's and Nazriya's performance and won three Kerala State Film Awards including Best Popular Film, Best Actress for Nazriya Nazim and Best Editor for Lijo Paul.
-The film is remade in Bengali language as Ke Tumi Nandini (2019).
+Ohm Shanthi Oshaana was released on 7 February 2014 with positive reviews from critics, with praises towards Nazriya's and Nivin's performances, the music and screenplay.
+A major commercial success, it became one of the highest grossing film of the year.

+At the 45th Kerala State Film Awards, the film won three accolades: Best Popular Film, Best Actress (for Nazriya) and Best Editor (for Paul).
+At the 62nd Filmfare Awards South, the film received four nominations: Best Actress (for Nazriya), Best Music Director (for Rahman), Best Lyricist (for Harinarayanan) and Best Playback Singer – Male (for Srinivasan).
+Ohm Shanthi Oshaana is considered as one of the best Malayalam films of the New-Gen cinema movement.

 Plot

 The film begins in 1983 as Dr. Mathew Devasya anxiously paces the hall outside of a delivery room.
 He learns that his wife has delivered a baby boy and thanks God for the good news.
 A stranger comments that Mathew was lucky the baby was not a girl, as he would have had to worry about her all his life.
 As the stranger says this, a nurse comes out of the delivery room carrying the baby, apologizing that she made a mistake, and confirming that the baby is actually a girl.
 Mathew glares at the stranger and praises God once again.

-The story resumes in 1999 where the baby girl, Pooja Mathew, is now a seventeen year old tomboy in grade 12.
+The story resumes in 1999 where the baby girl, Pooja, is now a fifteen year old tomboy in grade 10.
 She introduces the audience to her parents.
 Her father is a doctor by profession and enjoys recording and listening to his own renditions of songs.
 Her mother, a college lecturer by profession, is a sweet and down-to-earth woman who loves cooking and appreciating her own culinary skills.
 Pooja also has two friends: Neetu, a flirt, and Donna, a foodie.

-Pooja recounts her childhood memories of being a tomboy, riding a motorbike, and of her friendship with Rachel Aunty who makes and sells wine as her job.
+Pooja recounts her childhood memories of being a tomboy, riding a motorbike, and of her friendship with Rachel who makes and sells wine as her job.
 Pooja is her official wine taster.
 During one of their meetings, she tells Pooja that she can either choose to marry a man she loves or learn to love a stranger that she is forced to marry through arranged marriage.
 Because of her advice, Pooja decides that she must find someone to love herself.

 She settles on Yardley, a popular boy in her school.
 During a school trip, Yardley approaches Pooja and reveals his crush on her.
 The next day, she and her friends see a gang of men harassing girls at a waterpark.
 Pooja gets angry and gets into a fight with them.
 When one of the gang twists her arm, a man named Giri appears and saves her.
 Pooja instantly falls for Giri and immediately rejects Yardley, explaining that she cannot accept his proposal as she does not have romantic feelings for him.